 The UK and Ireland are both hot-spots for history-buffs.
 Thanks to the spread of culture in centuries past, this is where much of the western world took its cues, in everything from language to architecture.
 The cities of the UK and Ireland offer a charming mix of historical buildings and modern design.
 Marvel at the spires of York Minster, the largest gothic cathedral in northern Europe.
 Stroll through the cobbled streets of Edinburgh and gaze up at the majestic Edinburgh Castle.
 Punt along the canals of Cambridge (one of the world’s most famous university towns).
 And in Ireland, see Bunratty Castle, which dates back to the 1400s, and kiss the Blarney Stone at Blarney Castle!
 Of course, no trip to Ireland is complete without seeing some of the landmarks associated with its turbulent history.
 For a taste of musical history, stroll the streets of Liverpool, home of The Beatles.
 When you’re done, rest your legs in one of the many historic pubs – there’s certainly no shortage of those in the UK and Ireland!

 Along with the cathedrals and castles, there are also many museums to explore, and a range of exquisitely-curated art galleries.
-You’ll find some of the most respected artists and performers in the world coming to the UK, so be sure to check local publications ahead of time to see who might be there when you visit!
+You’ll find some of the most respected artists and performers in the world performing in the UK, so be sure to check local publications ahead of time to see who might be there when you visit!
 The live music scene in the UK and Ireland is also a big part of the culture, with local music venues hosting everything from traditional folk singers to modern rock bands and DJs.
 There’s also a huge respect and patronage for the world of dance, with many respected dance companies touring in the UK and Ireland throughout the year.

 Fancy a tour to the UK or to Ireland?
 Take a look at our UK & Ireland tour, Irish Explorer Tour or both, and prepare for an unforgettable adventure!
 To get a feel of our tour watch our Great Britain video below: